-It’s important to backwash the filter before you start using the pool properly.
+It’s important to backwashthe filter as part of the pool opening process.
 This will ensure all the blockage is removed from the tract.
 Depending on whether you have a sand filter or a DE (diatomaceous earth) filter, the procedure to backwash it may be different.
-Be sure to follow the instructions on your filter manual.
+Make sure you follow the instructions on your filter manual.

 Once the filter and pump are running, start cleaning the pool out.
 It’s important to do this before you add the chemicals and sanitizers to the water.
 If any debris has come in through the backwash, that will need to be cleared.
 Additionally, some debris may have fallen when you removed the cover.

 Even if there is no debris, your pool has been unused for months and unless you were cleaning it every fortnight even in the winter months, there are chances some bugs have crawled in or at least a speck of dust or two have managed to infiltrate the water.
 Clean all this debris out.

 You can use a brush to loosen up any algae or grime from the walls and the floor.
 If you loosen the algae it will be released into the water and will be easier for the chlorine to kill.
 Give the floor a once over with the brush too.
 Stagnant water tends to concentrate dust and grime when left still for too long.
 If you have the energy, bring out the vacuum cleaner too.
 You’ll get a far superior clean if you use a vacuum cleaner to clean the floor after using the brush.
 This allows even the small particles of dirt to get pulled in.

 Once you are done with the brushing and vacuuming, skim the water for any leaves and twigs that may have floated to the surface.